Matthew 19

 In Jeremiah 3:8, God says, ‘I have divorced Israel,’ that is the only time.
 You have information about divorcing and remarrying, but that is the only time that we know of in Scripture when somebody divorced somebody, when God says, ‘I divorced Israel.’
 In Jeremiah 3:8 it’s the word ‘keriythuwth’, the word that in the New Testament is rendered ‘apostasion’.

-We need to see this in Scripture, some men were putting away their wives and marrying somebody else, but they never gave their wives a legal divorce, therefore, they had no legal right to marry again.
+We need to see this in Scripture, there were men who were putting away their wives and marrying somebody else, but they never gave their wife a legal divorce, therefore, she had no legal right to marry again.

-Jesus says, ‘Whoever divorces his wife, let him give her a certificate of divorce.’
-Now, see what we are saying?
+Jesus says, ‘Whoever divorces his wife, let him give her a certificate of divorce,’ Matthew 5:31.
+Now, see what we I’m saying?
 Here were men who were putting away their wives, not legally, they weren’t finalising it.
 They didn’t go to court; they didn’t give her the written certificate that legally sets her free.

 Why?
 Because it hasn’t been legalised, the man put her away, he sent her out.
 He didn’t want anything else to do with her.
 Why didn’t he want to legalise it?